s-mcmartin/technotes-client/README.md

 ## Original Project by Dave Gray 🙌

-TechNotes builds upon the creative work of Dave Gray, extending its functionality for use within organizational settings.
+TechNotes builds upon the creative work of Dave Gray and is a project for learning purposes.

 ## Getting Started 🛠️